-- 1. Provide one GZEP cohort with education, training, and hands-on experience on the issues of water quality and impacts of stormwater runoff on the District's water bodies.
-Projects should be held on Wednesdays and Thursdays for the full GZEP session. - 2.
-Provide a Project Schedule of Activities that includes a detailed plan for the activities, curriculum, and transportation for DOEE review, by April 30, 2019. - 3.
-Participate in two days of GZEP orientation. - 4.
-Participate in a 2-hour close-out meeting with DOEE, by August 31, 2019. - 5.
-Participate in the DOEE-organized one-day GZEP job fair to be scheduled for some time during the week of July 22, 2019. - 6.
-Participate in weekly debriefings with GZEP team leads and site manager at the assembly site on Wednesday afternoons for no more than one hour. - 7.
-Provide a brief weekly summary report by email of the week's activities completed including any challenges or barriers to implementation. - 8.
-Support a DOEE close-out presentation, developed with a select group of GZEP participants, to be presented at the GZEP close-out event the week of August 2, 2019. - 9.
-Provide a summary report of project outcomes, outputs, and deliverables in a format provided by DOEE, by August 15, 2019. - 10.
-Provide a timely final report, due by the last day of the grant.
+- 1. Provide a brief weekly summary report by email of the week's activities completed including any challenges or barriers to implementation. - 2.
+Support a DOEE close-out presentation, developed with a select group of GZEP participants, to be presented at the GZEP close-out event the week of August 3, 2020. - 3.
+Provide a summary report of project outcomes, outputs, and deliverables, in a format provided by DOEE, by August 21 2020. - 4.
+Provide a final report, due by the last day of the grant.